The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Polynomial-Time Simulation of Noisy IQP Circuits

 Above a certain depth threshold, the fragmentation mechanism guarantees (with high probability) that the relevant interaction components remain small, enabling efficient simulation.
 For IQP circuits built from $k$-local diagonal gates under the Pauli noise model above, the sufficient condition for efficient classical simulation can be expressed (suppressing constants and low-order terms) as a depth bound of the form \cite{rajakumar2025polynomial}

-with $p$ defined earlier, such that if $d > d_\ast$, there exists a randomized classical algorithm that samples from the circuit in polynomial time.
-The practical interpretation is (1) Higher noise $p$ lowers the critical depth (the ``easy phase'' arrives sooner).
-(2) Larger locality $k$ (more nonlocal multi-qubit interactions per gate) shifts the threshold via a logarithmic factor.
+Here $p$ is defined in Eq.~(2), and $d_\ast$ follows the notation of Ref.~\cite{rajakumar2025polynomial}.
+If $d>d_\ast(p,k)$, there exists a randomized classical algorithm that samples from the noisy circuit in polynomial time.
+Higher noise lowers the critical-depth scale, while the locality $k$ enters through a logarithmic factor.
+Conversely, $d<d_\ast(p,k)$ does not establish classical hardness; it only means that this sufficient simulatability condition does not apply.

 The theorem is stated for an abstract noisy IQP circuit, but it already suggests the architectural lever we exploit later: any compilation step that increases depth and/or increases per-layer noise pushes the implementation toward simulatability.
 In limited-connectivity architectures, routing (SWAP networks), additional two-qubit gates, and idle-time exposure can all increase $(p, d)$.
 Fully connected architectures reduce routing overhead, potentially keeping the same abstract IQP family in a regime where the noisy circuit remains outside the known polynomial-time simulatability conditions.